somnathrakshit/somnathrakshit.github.io/content/authors/admin/_index.md

   url: "https://www.ischool.utexas.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Masters student (Data Science track) at the School of Information, The University of Texas at Austin.
-My current interests lie in deep learning, natural language processing and knowledge graphs.
+My current interests lie in deep learning, natural language processing and biomedical imaging.

 interests:
 - Deep Learning
 - Natural Language Processing
-- Computational Biology
+- Biomedical Imaging

 education:
   courses: